tlee753/tlee753.github.io/_pages/quotes.md

 > "You are destined to become what history thinks you were."
 - VSauce

+> "Some people want it to happen, some wish it would happen, others make it happen."
+- Michael Jordan

+### Unknown
 > "Never above you, never below you, always beside you."
 - Unknown